jdaake/midlandCodeAcademy/07-31-18/FinalProject/README.md

 ## All Pages
 * You'll need to find sample images, a color scheme to use, custom fonts, etc.
 *  All of the copy (text) should be related to your product/service.
 This can be simple explanations and wordings but NO filler text/lorem ipsum should be used.
 *  No filler images should be used either.
 * There should be at least one commonality between all pages: the nav bar.
 This should be FIXED so it stays at the top even as the user scrolls down.
     * We should use the Bootstrap navbar.
 It should have 3-5 options visible as outlined below:
         1. A 'Home' link that goes back to the `index.html` page (always visible)
         2. An 'About' link `about.html` link (always visible)
         3. A 'Login' link that goes to `login.html`.
 This should only be visible if a user is NOT logged in.
         4. A 'Logout' button that 'logs out' the current user and brings you to the `login.html` page.
 This should be visible ONLY if a user is logged in.
         5. A 'Library' link that brings you to `library.html`  this should ONLY be visible if a user is logged in.
     * Check out the [bootstrap documentation](https://getbootstrap.com/docs/4.0/components/navbar/) for the navbar for directions.
-    * The link to the login page should be floated to the right hand side of the navbar (hint: look up `float-right` in the bootstrap documentation).
+    * The link to the login page should be floated to the right hand side of the navbar (hint: add `ml-auto` to the class list of any of the ones you want to float-right and col-12 to the ul tag in your navbar).
 * Every page will need to import the Bootstrap CSS, the Bootstrap javascript files (all 3 of them) and your custom JS file for that specific page.

 ## Recommended Order of Attack
 ### If it's easier for you, feel free to go in a different order.

 1. Start with the index and about sections and just add a login button to each for now.
 2. Then attack the login screen and the ability to store a logged in user.
 3. After that, refactor the index and about pages to allow for the button to say login or logout and change functionality depending on if there is a user or not.
 4. Finally focus on the beast that is the library page as this will take the most time and you'll be on the home stretch at that point.